-- 15. Inspect the fifth wheel area thoroughly to make certain the connection between the tractor and trailer is secure.
+- 13. Back the tractor slowly under the trailer until the kingpin engages in the fifth wheel and locks in place. - 14.
+Raise the landing legs slightly off the ground and pull on the trailer gently with the tractor while the trailer brakes are still locked in the cab to ensure the kingpin is fully engaged. - 15.
+Inspect the fifth wheel area thoroughly to make certain the connection between the tractor and trailer is secure.
 Make certain that the locking lever is in the locked position. - 16.
 Attach the electrical cable from the tractor to the trailer, making sure the connector securely engages the socket. - 17.
-Make certain the airlines and electrical cable are supported to prevent them from chafing or being snagged while connected. - 18.
+Attach the PTO connection from the tractor to the trailer, making sure the connector securely engages the socket. - 18.
+Make certain the airlines and electrical cable are supported to prevent them from chafing or being snagged while connected. - 19.
 Raise the landing legs completely, leave in gear and securely place the crank in its bracket.
+Inspect the fifth wheel area thoroughly to make certain the connection between the tractor and trailer is secure.
+Make certain that the locking lever is in the locked position.

-No one should ever be allowed to ride on or in the trailer while it is being towed or has the door closed and/or hydraulic system enabled (Figure 60 and 61).
+No one should ever be allowed to ride on or in the trailer while it is being towed or has the door closed and/ or hydraulic system enabled (Figures 60-61).

-Figure 60- Riding in the Trailer Decal
+Figure 60 Riding in the Trailer Decal

-Figure 61- Getting inside Trailer Decal
+Figure 61 Getting Inside Trailer Decal